The ALP Board of Directors represents a broad spectrum of membership representing communities across the nation.

 She also worked to expand the organization’s housing and vocational services and staffing.
 Prior to joining Interfaith Works, Ms. Taylor worked at Food & Friends.
 She held several key positions during her 13 years with the agency, the last being Director of Programs.
 She has been a member of many prominent community groups, including the Ryan White Planning Council and the DC Cancer Consortium and she continues to remain active in the community.
 She is a board member of the Nonprofit Montgomery Board, The Montgomery County Workforce Investment Board, Committee for Montgomery and Generation Hope.
 Ms. Taylor, a native Washingtonian, currently residing in Silver Spring.

 Executive Director, Ottumwa Leadership Academy, IA.

 Hollie was hired to launch Ottumwa Leadership Academy as its Executive Director in 2012.
 Hollie holds a Bachelor of Arts degree in Communication from Central College and has a wealth of experience in leadership, strategic planning & marketing, public relations, and public speaking.
-She is also a Gallup Certified Strengths Coach and a certified Speaker, Trainer, Coach with the John Maxwell Team and holds a Diversity & Inclusion certificate from Cornell University.
+She is also a Gallup Certified Strengths Coach, a certified Speaker, Trainer, Coach with the John Maxwell Team and holds a Diversity & Inclusion certificate from Cornell University.